 Pakistan Bible Correspondence School

-Courses are offered free to Pakistanis, and funds are needed to advertise the classes in local newspapers, print and circulate a monthly follow-up publication to graduates of the program, and print the coursework materials for the students.
-Of 1,500 students who attend courses every year, more than half are non-believers.
+PBCS courses are offered free to Pakistanis, and funds are needed to advertise the classes in local newspapers; print and circulate a monthly follow-up publication to graduates of the program; and print coursework materials for the students.
+Of the 1,500 students who attend courses every year, more than half are non-believers.
 PBCS issued 4,603 certificates in 2018 and 217 Bibles, 704 New Testaments and, 4,000 Christian books were sent out to Christian and non-Christian students.
 More than 1,000 prisoners are now studying the Bible through correspondence courses.
-PBCS has received permission from the government for visits and face-to-face Bible studies with illiterate prisoners.
-PBCS sees this as a great opportunity to build relationships with prisoners and their families while expressing the love of Jesus.
-PBCS also distributes Bibles and the “Jesus” DVD and has opened six literacy centers for the children of Brick Kiln workers where Bible stories are used for teaching reading.
+PBCS received permission from the government for visits and face-to-face Bible studies with illiterate prisoners which is a great opportunity to build relationships with prisoners and their families while expressing the love of Jesus.
+PBCS also distributes the “Jesus” DVD and has opened six literacy centers for the children of brick kiln workers where Bible stories are used for teaching reading.

 Many Pakistani Muslims are interested in learning about the Bible but cannot safely enter a church.
 Classes in “neutral locations” followed by a series of lessons sent through the mail are allowing the Good News to be shared.